 Some glues are gels, runny liquids, or sprays (just don’t use it for hair).
 Depending on your project, you’ll want to use a particular kind of glue.
 Read on for more details about the best glues for your hobby project.

-Best Glue for Plastic Miniatures?
+Best Glue for Plastic Models and Miniatures?

 If you’re looking for a permanent bond between plastic parts for miniatures, then plastic modeling cement will be the best glue for plastics.
 Plastic cement has an active chemical solvent (usually toluene) that will first dissolve plastic upon application, then harden the “molten” plastic back together, permanently fusing plastic parts together.
 As a consequence, plastic cement is useless for assembling anything other than plastic.